habitat-sh/on-prem-builder/on-prem-docs/builder-automate.md

 The Chef Automate _Applications Dashboard_ provides observability into your Chef Habitat Builder on-prem installation.
 See [Setting up the Applications Dashboard](https://automate.chef.io/docs/applications-setup/) for information and installation guidance.

-The Chef Habitat 0.85.0 release simplifies custom certificate management, making authentication with Chef Automate easier.
-Install Builder on-prem and authenticate with Automate in five steps.
-This is possible because Habitat now looks for custom certificates in its `~/.hab/cache/ssl` directory (or `/hab/cache/ssl` when running as root).
-Copying self-signed and custom certificates to the cache directory automatically makes them available to the Habitat client.

 ## Chef Habitat On-Prem + Chef Automate

 Configuring Chef Habitat on-prem to use Chef Automate's Authentication takes five steps:

-1. Patch the Chef Automate `automate-credentials.toml` to recognize Chef Habitat
+1. Patch the Chef Automate configuration to recognize Chef Habitat
 1. Set up the Chef Habitat Builder on-prem `bldr.env` to use Chef Automate's authentication
-1. Copy the any custom certificate `.crt` and `.key` files to the same location as the `./install.sh` script.
+1. Copy your custom builder certificate files (`.crt` and `.key`) to the same location as the `./install.sh` script.
 1. Install Chef Habitat Builder on-prem
 1. Copy Automate's certificate to the `/hab/cache/ssl` directory

-For existing Chef Automate installations, copy the TLS certificate from the Chef Automate `config.toml` under the `load_balancer.v1.sys.frontend_tls` entry and save it as `automate-cert.pem` in the `/hab/cache/ssl` directory on Chef Habitat Builder on-prem.

 ### Step One: Patch Chef Automate's Configuration